How To Handle Accusations Of Official Misconduct Or Malfeasance

 The police or other law enforcement or government officials, when questioning you, are not your friends anymore.
 Oftentimes, a malfeasance charge is bundled with other related charges, such as bribery or fraud, which can ramp up the punishment and point to jail time.
 Be polite, yes, but be firm, and request a call to a criminal defense lawyer at your first opportunity and continue to remain silent in the meantime.

 Why Choose Our Firm For An Official Misconduct Charge?

 These cases are often complicated, and your reputation is on the line.
 Entrust your case to a defense attorney with over 40 years of litigation experience in New York, New Jersey and federal courts.
 In addition to a wealth of trial experience, our clients benefit from:

 - Evening hours for personal meetings

 If you are under investigation for official misconduct in New Jersey, call Joel Bacher right away.
 Your initial consultation is free.
-Telephone 877-217-6903 or click to send an email.
+Call 877-217-6903 or reach out to us online.
 All consultations and written correspondences will be kept strictly confidential.